-Russell J. Bonanno, M.Ed, Program Director of The Autism Program of Illinois (TAP), providing services and supports throughout Illinois, for children and families affected by ASD.
-Mr. Bonanno is an experienced clinician who was the director of a community mental health center for two rural counties, as well as a caseworker and child welfare manager for two different rural counties.
+Russell J. Bonanno, M.Ed, CEO, Life Designs, Inc. Mr. Bonanno is an experienced clinician who was the Director of The Autism Program of Illinois (TAP) as well as the director of a community mental health center for two rural counties, and a caseworker and child welfare manager for two different rural counties.

 Nancy Everhart, Ph.D., Associate Professor, Florida State University, College of Communication and Information, and director of the school library media program and the Partnerships Advancing Library Media (PALM) Center.
 Dr. Everhart is co-director of a two year IMLS funded program, Panhandle Autism Library Services (PALS) to improve information services for rural patrons who have an ASD.